HaikuTeam/animator/QA.md

-I can change the value of a keyframe that I created via right-click Activating a keyframe/segment highlights it Highlighting just one keyframe only highlights the one
+I can change the value of a keyframe that I created via right-click Activating a keyframe/segment highlights it Highlighting just one keyframe only highlights the one I can scrub wildly over a keyframe sequence that involves rotation and the rotation doesn't become nondeterministic In a heavy project, dragging many keyframes quickly at once doesn't cause a "Red Wall of Death" diff I can play a short (<30f) animation on a loop and playback doesn't slow down I can drag a keyframe from 0, delete it, then drag another from 0, and the new one works ok

 Timeline Scrolling/Zooming/Display